paulfioravanti/presentations/get_paid_in_bitcoin/get_paid_in_bitcoin.md

 ```

 ^
-We then call Cure.start_link to spawn off a process to the executable which gives us back its process ID
+We call `Cure.start_link` to spawn off a process to the executable which gives us back its process ID

 ---